-Medical Centres in the Netherlands
+Medical centres in the Netherlands

-CHDR is located in the heart of BioScience Park in Leiden which lays in the middle of the Randstat area (one of the largest conurbations in Europe).
-The conurbation consists of the four largest Dutch cities and the surrounding areas, and is considered the most densely populated area in the Netherlands.
-CHDR’s unique location and collaborations with the top medical centers in the country provide a rich environment for exchange of knowledge and at the same time recruitment of different patient populations.
+CHDR is located in the heart of the Leiden Bio Science Park, situated in the middle of the ‘Randstad’ urban area (one of the largest conurbations in Europe), which encompasses the Netherlands’ four largest cities and is the most densely populated area in the Netherlands.
+CHDR’s central location and collaborations with top Dutch medical centres together provide a rich environment not only for knowledge exchange, but also for the recruitment of a range of patient populations.

 Leiden University Medical Center

 Our foundation originated from expertise within the Leiden University and the Leiden University Medical Center (LUMC), meaning that today CHDR enjoys a strong and long-standing partnership with the LUMC.
 This partnership facilitates direct access to an extensive knowledge base in Leiden, as well as access to different patient populations.

 Erasmus MC in Rotterdam is the largest and most versatile of the eight university medical centres in the Netherlands.
 CHDR collaborates with Erasmus MC in the field of pulmonology (asthma, COPD, fibrosis), working together with Prof. Henk C. Hoogsteden, Professor of Pulmonary Diseases and Tuberculosis.

 Amsterdam UMC is one of the largest and most prominent hospitals in the Netherlands.
 CHDR collaborates with Amsterdam UMC in vascular medicine and inflammation (atherosclerosis, associated inflammation, lipids), working together with Prof. Erik Stroes, MD (Department of Vascular Medicine) and Prof. John J.P.
 Kastelein, MD (Professor of Medicine; Department of Vascular Medicine).

 Clinical Network for Trials in Dermatology